Tettegouche State Park: Wildlife

 Common wildlife seen at this park includes the white-tail deer, hawk, woodpecker, red squirrel, snowshoe hare, weasel, and beaver.
 Other wildlife that often roam in this park are Canadian lynx, moose, black bear, river otter, and red fox.
 On occasion, the timber wolf, coyote, fisher, marten and northern flying squirrel can be seen by visitors.
 The park also has peregrine falcons that nest in the cliffs along Lake Superior.

 Amenities

 The park contains several camping areas, with drive-in, cart-in, walk-in and kayak-in sites.
-The Tettegouche Camp, on Mic Mac Lake, is listed on the National Register of Historic Places and features four hike-to cabins.
+The Tettegouche Camp on Mic Mac Lake is listed on the National Register of Historic Places and features four hike-to cabins.
 One drive-up cabin is available at Illgen Falls.
 The parking lot at the entrance to the park also serves as a highway rest area, with a visitor center open year-round, electric vehicle (EV) charging stations, and restrooms and vending machines accessible 24 hours a day.
-The Baptism River Campground features campsites with and without electric hookups, and a heated building open year-round, with flush toilets and showers; it is the only Minnesota State Park with operational showers in winter.
+The Baptism River Campground has campsites with and without electric hookups, and a heated building open year-round, with flush toilets and showers; it is the only Minnesota State Park with operational showers in winter.
 Firewood can be purchased at the park entrance year-round.
 Five picnic areas are also available with fire rings and tables.